junobuild/docs/docs/intro.md

 :::tip

 The emulator is available with all starting templates.
-Try `npm create juno@latest`.
+Run `npm create juno@latest` to start a new project.

 :::